synesthesiam/voice2json/docs/commands.md

 When given the `--open` argument, `transcribe-wav` **will ignore** your [custom voice commands](sentences.md) and instead use the large, pre-trained speech model present in [your profile](profiles.md).
 Do this if you want to use `voice2json` for general transcription tasks that are not domain specific.
 Keep in mind, of course, that this is not what `voice2json` is optimized for!

-If you want the best of both worlds (transcriptions focused on a particular domain, but still able to accomodate general speech), check out [language model mixing](#language-model-mixing).
+If you want the best of both worlds (transcriptions focused on a particular domain, but still able to accommodate general speech), check out [language model mixing](#language-model-mixing).
 This comes at a performance cost, however, in training, loading, and transcription times.
 Consider using `transcribe-wav` [as a service](recipes.md#create-an-mqtt-transcription-service) to avoid re-loading your mixed speech model.

 ---